 Detailed information about felony DUI can be found below.
 However, if you have been charged with felony DUI, do not hesitate to contact a Washington Felony DUI Lawyer immediately.
 State prosecutors treat felony DUI charges very seriously.
-They tend to consider the public sentiment that led to the creation felony DUI statute as a mandate.
+They tend to consider the public sentiment that led to the creation of the felony DUI statute as a mandate.
 Very high bail amounts are generally requested at a first appearance or arraignment and a number of very restrictive conditions are normally sought as well.

 For immediate assistance or consultation on a Felony DUI charge, contact one of our attorneys at Milios Defense.

 Elements of Felony DUI in Washington

 The Washington Felony DUI statute was an amendment to the existing DUI and Physical Control statutes RCW 46.61.502, 504.
 Both statutes make what would normally be a gross misdemeanor a felony in one of two situations.
 Both hinge upon the driver’s DUI and criminal traffic related history.
 If a person has three or more “prior offenses” within ten years of the most recent DUI, as defined by RCW 46.61.5055, the Felony DUI statutes are implicated.
 It is also considered a Felony DUI if a person commits DUI and has ever been previously convicted of either an alcohol related Vehicular Assault or an alcohol related Vehicular Homicide.

 Washington Felony DUI Penalties